 Many people would not consider schools among the most innovative institutions of modern societies.
 This perception is not entirely accurate, since education is innovating in many ways in order to meet the demands of the 21st century economies and societies.
 But teachers and schools cannot do it alone.
 They should be seen as actors and partners in broader ecosystems of innovation and learning at the local and regional levels.
 Schools are networking organisations, making important contributions to the regional economy and local community.
 Businesses, industry, organisations and communities can help and support schools, and can also benefit from their roles in learning, knowledge development and innovation.

 This report serves as the background report to the third Global Education Industry Summit which was held on 25-26 September 2017 in Luxembourg.
 On the basis of recent OECD analysis, it discusses innovation in education, schools driving progress and well-being in communities, the role of industry and employers in supporting schools and suggests policies towards better ecosystems of learning and innovation.
 The report argues for better networking and partnerships between schools, regional industries and local communities.

-English, PDF, 1,233kb
+English, PDF, 1,266kb

-This policy profile on education in Canada is part of the new Education Policy Outlook series, which will present comparative analysis of education policies and reforms across OECD countries.
-Building on the substantial comparative and sectorial policy knowledge base available within the OECD, the series will result in a biannual publication (first volume in 2015).
+This policy profile is part of the Education Policy Outlook series, which presents comparative analysis of education policies and reforms across OECD countries.